cockroachdb/docs/v22.2/explain.md

 Detail | Description
 -----------|-------------
 [Global properties](#global-properties) | The properties and statistics that apply to the entire statement plan.
-Global properties include `distribution` and `vectorized`.
 [Statement plan tree properties](#statement-plan-tree-properties) | A tree representation of the hierarchy of the statement plan.
 Node details | The properties, columns, and ordering details for the current statement plan node in the tree. index recommendations | Number of index recommendations followed by a list of index actions and SQL statements to perform the actions.